fcostantini/PlEb/README.md

     $ PlEb playlist-file

 ### Operations

+Note: add and rmv actually modify the file, you may want to do a backup before.

-add: adds a song to the playlist (currently generates a new file).
+add: adds a song to the playlist.
+rmv: removes a song from the playlist.
 print: shows contents of the playlist.
 export: copies every song to a single folder.